 I generally encourage having personal websites.
 They have a lot of uses, and contrary to the widespread anti-self-promotion sentiment, I actually like it when people link themselves.
 It's a way for them to present a more complete and thought out perspective than they likely would if they were expected to type something from scratch every time they got into the same argument.
 And likewise just saves time.

 Stop freaking out about self-promotion

-So I thought I'd make a sorta guide on how to set them up aimed at people with little technical knowledge.
-(This involves *picking up* some technical knowledge, but not as much as you might think.)
+So I thought I'd make a sorta guide on how to make them aimed at people with little technical knowledge.
+(This involves *getting* some technical knowledge, but not as much as you might think.)

 First, there are a lot of "website builder" platforms or Content Management Systems out there, like Wordpress and Wix.
 These aren't what I'm on about.
-They're a quick path to putting up some content, but they don't give you full control over the website - you're limited to what the platform offers as far as layout and style, post format, comment/account systems which are usually confusing and buggy, and anything else you might want.
-(This may not actually be true of Wordpress if you run it yourself on a self-hosted server, which you can do.
-I don't know much about that option, honestly.)
+They're a quick path to putting up some content, but they don't give you full control over the website - you're limited to what the platform offers as far as post format and organization and can't use it to do things outside the box of what they're meant for.
+(You actually can self-host Wordpress; I'm just talking about the hosted services that get advertised.)

 This guide is gonna be about "the real way" which has the following benefits:

-1. Flexibility.
+- Flexibility.
 You can do anything with a server you control, not just things the platform supports.
 You can host downloads, run a Tor node or a Mumble server or your own email domain.

 - Independence.
 If your website is built on a platform like the above, migrating off it can be difficult.
-You can probably export all your text content, but putting your website back up with a different solution would take a lot of manual work and it'd probably never be the same; especially if you have things like user accounts or comments which wouldn't carry over easily.
-If you self-manage your website like I do, you could set it up on a new server in an hour.
+You can probably export all your text content, but putting your website back up with a different solution would take a lot of manual work and it'd probably never be the same.
+If you manage your website yourself like I do, you could set it up on a new server in an hour.
 I even scripted my install process so I wouldn't have to do hardly anything.
 That's impossible with a hosted platform.

 So what I'm getting at here is, the quick and easy path leads to the dark side :P

 - A domain name - the part like `yujiri.xyz`.
-You'll need the nameserver for your TLD to resolve requests for your domain.
-This does cost money, but barely (I get mine for like $13/year).
+Getting one of these costs money, but barely (I get mine for like $10/year).

 Wonderful explanation of the Domain Name System

 - A computer to act as a server.
 It's actually possible to just use a home computer for this, but not necessarily a good idea because it means your website goes down whenever *your* internet does, or whenever your computer is powered off, etc. Your connection may also be too slow to give a good experience to viewers from around the world.
-The easiest way to get a server that avoids those problems is to rent one from a service like Digital Ocean or Ramnode.
-This also costs very little (I get mine from Digital Ocean for $5/month).
+The easiest way to get a server that avoids these problems is to rent one from a service like Linode.
+This also costs very little (I get mine for $5/month).
 Note that these don't give you a Remote Desktop Connection-like interface to your server (although I'm sure there are ways to set up something like that), only SSH access.
-If you don't know what that is but aren't scared off by it, you can learn a lot about how to use a shell over SSH from the Ubuntu command-line tutorial - the server will most likely be running Linux.
+If you don't know what that is but aren't scared off by it, you can learn a lot about how to use it from the Ubuntu command-line tutorial - the server will usually be running Linux.
 Be aware that you can use SSH from Windows with PuTTY.

 Ubuntu command-line tutorial

-- A web server program to run on the serving machine.
-I use Nginx for this; its configuration is very simple (it can do with just a small text file that's mostly default settings) and it supports modern protocols like HTTP 2.0 out of the box.
+- A web server program to run on the serving computer.
+I use Nginx for this; its configuration is very simple (you can do with mostly default settings) yet flexible enough for almost any use case.

 Something that's not required but that you should get as soon as possible is an HTTPS certificate, so users can connect to your site securely without seeing a scary warning message.
-(Sites without HTTPS support are also penalized in Google search results.)
-These used to be expensive, but nowadays you can get one from Letsencrypt for free with their Certbot utility.
+(Sites without HTTPS support are also penalized in search results.)
+These used to be expensive, but nowadays you can get one for free using a tool like acme.sh.

 It's possible to just write a plain text file and have Nginx or another web server program serve it.
 That wouldn't be very interesting though, because plain text doesn't allow for any kind of markup such as clickable links.
 For real web content, there are three core technologies involved:

 - HTML (HyperText Markup Language) is what the actual content of web pages is written in.
-HTML is pretty easy to learn, especially since you only need to know a small subset of it unless you make spiffy web apps or something.
-It's worth learning even if you don't hand-write all your content in HTML, since it helps you understand how it works; it's also useful to know in general because many websites' comment systems (eg. Wordpress and Disqus) offer HTML formatting.
+HTML is pretty easy to learn, especially since you only need to know a small subset of it.

 HTMLDog CSS tutorial